StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP.md

 1. Run `yarn dev` to create and populate the tables.
    - Wait until you see both "Node app is running ..." and "webpack: Compiled successfully." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)
 2. Go to `http://localhost:3000` to load the app.
 (Note: the terminal will say it's running on port 8090 -- don't believe it :-)
-3. As long as you leave `SUPPRESS_SELF_INVITE=` blank in your `.env` you should be able to invite yourself from the homepage.
+3. As long as you leave `SUPPRESS_SELF_INVITE=` blank in your `.env` you should be able to invite yourself from the homepage by signing up with your information.
+(Notice the URL address in your window has an invite page parameter for the next route)
    - If you DO set that variable, then spoke will be invite-only and you'll need to generate an invite.
 Run:
      ```
      echo "INSERT INTO invite (hash,is_valid) VALUES ('E4502B28-301E-4E63-9A97-ACA14E8160C8', 1);" |sqlite3 mydb.sqlite